bramvdbogaerde/axiom/README.md

 }}}
 ```

+For other declarations use `[[[ ... ]]]` instead.

 ## Language Server

-Axiom includes an LSP server that provides:
-- Real-time syntax and type error diagnostics
+Axiom includes an LSP server that provides real-time syntax and type error
-- Symbol navigation and workspace symbols
+diagnostics, as well as symbol navigation and workspace symbols.
-- Integration with any LSP-compatible editor

 ### Helix Configuration